qskio/itreg/cloud.md

 The terms "cloud environment" and "cloud application" are used in this supervisory communication as follows: Cloud environments are tenant-capable resources provided by cloud providers and largely configurable by the supervised company, in which individual cloud services of the cloud provider can be utilized.
 Cloud applications refer to application programs that are based on the cloud services provided by cloud providers but are outside the operational responsibility of the cloud provider.

-"Cloud services" are services delivered using cloud computing, i.e., a model that enables ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (such as networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+"Cloud services" are services delivered using cloud computing, i.e., a model that enables ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (such as networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.[^2]

 Cloud services are typically provided as the following service models:
 - Infrastructure as a Service (IaaS, providing computing power and storage space),